 The yellow lockdown pull stations are located at various locations throughout the buildings at all campuses.
 The lockdown alert is to be utilized for potentially life threatening situations (such as an active shooter) on campus other than fires and/or explosive devices.
 In the event of an emergency the lockdown alert pull station works in the same manner as the traditional fire alarm pull stations.

 When the lockdown alert is activated the following will occur:

-- Immediately upon the emergency alert activation the alarm company will notify the appropriate police agency first and then notify LCCC Public Safety.
-Public Safety will respond to the problem to attempt to contain the situation until outside law enforcement resources arrive on scene.
+- Immediately upon the emergency alert activation, the alarm company will notify the appropriate police agency first and then notify LCCC Public Safety.
+Public Safety will respond to the problem to attempt to obtain additional information about the situation until outside law enforcement resources arrive on scene.
 Further instructions will be broadcast as the scene is secured.

 What YOU should do in the event of a lockdown alert:

 - Have an escape route and plan in mind.

 - Make sure it is safe to leave the area you are in.
 Use your eyes and ears to determine if it is safe to run.

 - Leave your belongings behind.

 - Keep your hands visible.

 - Once in a safe place, call police and give detailed information about what is happening.
 Don’t assume someone else has already called the police.